Ichthyosauria: Jurassic

+During the Early Jurassic, the ichthyosaurs still showed a large variety of species, ranging from 1 to 10 m in length.
+Many well-preserved specimens from England and Germany date to this time and well-known genera include Eurhinosaurus, Ichthyosaurus, Leptonectes, Stenopterygius, and the large predator Temnodontosaurus.
+More basal parvipelvians like Suevoleviathan were also present.
+The general morphological variability had been strongly reduced, however.
+Giant forms, suction feeders and durophagous species were absent.
+Many of these genera possessed streamlined, dolphin-like thunniform bodies, although more basal clades like Eurhinosauria, which include Leptonectes and Eurhinosaurus, had longer bodies and long snouts.

 Few ichthyosaur fossils are known from the Middle Jurassic.
 This might be a result of the poor fossil record in general of this epoch.
 The strata of the Late Jurassic seem to indicate that a further decrease in diversity had taken place.
 From the Middle Jurassic onwards, almost all ichthyosaurs belonged to the thunnosaurian clade Ophthalmosauridae.
 Represented by the 4 m Ophthalmosaurus and related genera, they were very similar in general build to Ichthyosaurus.
 The eyes of Ophthalmosaurus were huge, and these animals likely hunted in dim and deep water.
 However, new finds from the Cretaceous indicate that ichthyosaur diversity in the Late Jurassic must have been underestimated.